Charlie Kirk Assassination Aftermath

 Good for us.

-And maybe we should be a little nicer right when someone dies.
+And maybe we should be a little nicer, right?
+When someone dies, absolutely.
+But it seemed over, like,

 I didn't get it.